-Yes, children and adolescents should drink milk, and according to the 2010 Dietary Guidelines for Americans, consumption of milk and milk products is linked to improved bone health, particularly in children and adolescents.
+Yes, children and adolescents should drink milk, and according to the 2015 Dietary Guidelines for Americans, consumption of low-fat and fat-free dairy foods, like milk, cheese and yogurt, as part of healthy eating styles are linked to improved bone health, particularly in children and adolescents.
 This led to the current daily recommendation:

 - Ages 9-18 years: 3 cups

 The American Academy of Pediatrics’ (AAP) clinical report, “Optimizing Bone Health in Children and Adolescents,” stated:

 - One study in adult women found that drinking milk (more than one serving a day) in childhood and adolescence was associated with higher bone mineral content and reduced risk of fractures through the years compared to women who drank less than one serving a week.